 KEY FACTS AND FIGURES

-• Regular visits: SALEWA® employees regularly visit production sites during the various development and production stages to verify the required quality standards and working conditions.
+• Regular factory visits: Salewa employees regularly visit production sites during the various development and production stages to verify the required quality standards and working conditions.

-Every single person who works for SALEWA® is important to us!
+Every single person who works for Salewa is important to us!
 We are committed to ensuring good and fair working conditions, both in our own offices and in our suppliers' manufacturing facilities.
-Our efforts and commitment in ensuring fair working conditions in textile production have been confirmed by Leader Status for the independent organisation Fair Wear Foundation.
+Our efforts and commitment in ensuring fair working conditions in textile production have been confirmed by the Leader Status we were awarded for three years in a row by Fair Wear Foundation.

 FOR MORE INFORMATION